-As at the end of 2016 the value of the portfolio of loans for households denominated in CHF amounted to PLN 29.8 billion compared to PLN 30.8 billion as at the end of 2015.
+As at the end of 2016 the value of the Bank's portfolio of loans for denominated in CHF granted to households amounted to PLN 29.8 billion compared to PLN 30.8 billion as at the end of 2015.

-6.1.2 INTEREST RATE RISK
+7.1.2 Interest rate risk

-DEFINITION The interest rate risk is a risk of incurring losses on the Bank's statement of financial position and off- balance sheet items sensitive to interest rate fluctuations, as a result of changes in the interest rates on the market.
+balance sheet items sensitive to interest rate fluctuations, as a result of changes in the interest rates on the market.
 MANAGEMENT OBJECTIVE Mitigate the risk of potential losses arising from market interest rate changes to an acceptable level by appropriate shaping the structure of statement of financial position and off-balance sheet items.
-RISK IDENTIFICATION AND MEASUREMENT The Bank utilizes such interest rate risk measures as: sensitivity of interest income, sensitivity of economic value, value at risk (VaR), stress tests, repricing gap.
-Control Control over interest rate risk covers determining interest rate risk limits and thresholds tailored to the scale and complexity of the Bank's operations, in particular the strategic limit of tolerance to interest rate risk.
-Forecasting and monitoring The following, in particular, are monitored by the Bank on a regular basis: the level of interest rate risk, the degree of utilization of the strategic limit of interest rate risk tolerance, the degree of utilization of internal limits and threshold values relating to interest rate risk.
+RISK IDENTIFICATION AND MEASUREMENT The Group utilizes such interest rate risk measures as: sensitivity of interest income, sensitivity of economic value, value at risk (VaR), stress tests, repricing gap.
+CONTROL Control over interest rate risk covers determining interest rate risk limits and thresholds tailored to the scale and complexity of the Group's operations, in particular the strategic limit of tolerance to interest rate risk.
+FORECASTING AND MONITORING The following, in particular, are monitored by the Group on a regular basis: the level of interest rate risk, the degree of utilization of the strategic limit of interest rate risk tolerance, the degree of utilization of internal limits and threshold values relating to interest rate risk.
 REPORTING The reports on interest rate risk are developed on a daily, weekly, monthly and quarterly basis.
-MANAGEMENT ACTIONS The main tools used in interest rate risk management in the Bank include: procedures for interest rate risk management, limits and thresholds for interest rate risk.
-The Bank established limits and thresholds for interest rate risk comprising i.a. the following: price sensitivity, sensitivity of the economic value and loss.
+MANAGEMENT ACTIONS The main tools used in interest rate risk management in the Group include: procedures for interest rate risk management, limits and thresholds for interest rate risk.
+The Group established limits and thresholds for interest rate risk comprising i.a. the following: price sensitivity, sensitivity of the economic value and loss.
+Methods of managing interest rate risk in Group subsidiaries are determined by internal regulations introduced by the companies for which the interest rate risk measures are significantly high.
+These regulations are developed after the Bank's opinion has been sought and in consideration of the recommendations addressed to the companies by the Bank.

-As at 31 December 2016, the exposure of PKO Bank Polski SA to interest rate risk within the accepted limits.
-The Bank within adopted limits was mainly exposed to PLN interest rate risk.
-Of all employed by the Bank stress tests involving a parallel shift of interest rate curves, most unfavorable for the Bank was the scenario of a parallel shift in PLN interest curves.
+As at 31 December 2016, the exposure of PKO Group Polski SA to interest rate risk within the accepted limits.
+The Group within adopted limits was mainly exposed to PLN interest rate risk.
+Of all employed by the Group stress tests involving a parallel shift of interest rate curves, most unfavorable for the Group was the scenario of a parallel shift in PLN interest curves.

-The effect of the materialization of this scenario at 31 December 2016 amounted to approx. PLN 1.62 billion, while as at 31 December 2015 this figure amounted to approx. PLN 1.88 billion.
+The effect of the materialization of this scenario at 31 December 2016 amounted to approx. PLN 1.75 billion, while as at 31 December 2015 this figure amounted to approx. PLN 1.6 billion.
+Interest rate risk generated by the Group entities with regard to PLN, EUR and CHF did not have a significant effect on the interest rate risk of the entire Group and therefore did not significantly affect its risk profile.
+Interest rate risk with regard to USD was significantly altered by exposure of the Group entities, in which the biggest part has the exposure of KREDOBANK SA.

 Table 20.
-VaR of PKO Bank Polski SA and stress-tests analysis of the exposure to the interest rate risk
+VaR of PKO Bank Polski SA and stress-tests analysis of the Group's exposure to the interest rate risk

-31.12.2016 31.12.2015

-VaR for a 10-day time horizon 269 272

-Parallel movement of the interest rate curves by 200 b.p. (in PLN thousand) (stress-test) 2 131 2 040
+31.12.2016 31.12.2015 VaR for a 10-day time horizon (in PLN milion) 269 272 Parallel movement of the interest rate curves by 200 b.p. (in PLN milion) (stress-test) 2 059 2 014